appscode-cloud/docs/docs/platform/api/overview.md

 section_menu_id: api
 ---

-# ACE Platform Backend (b3) — High-Level Design
+# KubeDB Platform API Server — High-Level Design

-High-level design of the AppsCode Cloud Engine (ACE) platform backend (`b3`).
+High-level design of the KubeDB Platform API Server.
-This page gives you the whole-system picture — what `b3` does, how it is put together, how requests are authenticated and authorized, and how the pieces fit into typical flows.
+This page gives you the whole-system picture — what the KubeDB Platform API Server does, how it is put together, how requests are authenticated and authorized, and how the pieces fit into typical flows.
 For the endpoint-by-endpoint reference, use the per-group pages linked from the [API Reference index](../_index.md); each group also has